Nau mai, haere mai | Welcome

 Our People

-Our research team draws from a wide pool of national and international researchers with experience in theoretical and applied social research using qualitative and quantitative research methodologies, and a diverse range of applied practitioners with experience in community projects and collaborations.
+The research team drew from a wide pool of national and international researchers with experience in theoretical and applied social research using qualitative and quantitative research methodologies, and a diverse range of applied practitioners with experience in community projects and collaborations.

 Our Research

-Our research focuses on the human dimensions of ngahere/forest health.
-We seek to understand the meaning people attach to te taiao (the environment), ngahere (forest), and taonga (treasured) species, to explore people’s connection and how this can be fostered and supported, to empower them to make a difference now and in the future so te taiao, ngahere, and taonga species flourish.
+The research focused on the human dimensions of ngahere/forest health.
+We sought to understand the meaning people attach to te taiao (the environment), ngahere (forest), and taonga (treasured) species, to explore people’s connection and how this could be fostered and supported, to empower them to make a difference now and in the future so te taiao, ngahere, and taonga species flourish.